Ulithi: History

-During this time, German Capuchin friars begin to replace the Jesuits.
+During this time, German Capuchin friars began to replace the Jesuits.
 The friars struggled to convert the citizens to Catholicism.
-According to a history of the Catholic Church in Micronesia:Yap had been known as "the child of sorrow" of the Caroline mission right from the start.
+According to a history of the Catholic Church in Micronesia:

+Yap had been known as "the child of sorrow" of the Caroline mission right from the start.
 The people were very slow to accept the new faith and slower still to practice it, the missionaries remarked again and again.
 There were none of the mass conversions there that had occurred in Pohnpei and other parts of the mission.
 Converts were made laboriously one by one, with baptisms rarely exceeding 20 or 30 a year throughout the German period.
 Even those who did receive baptism were all too susceptible to the pagan influences of the social environment, the missionaries thought.
 The number receiving the sacraments was quite small, even for the modest-sized congregations that the priests had.
 A pastor would report for a typical year perhaps a single Christian marriage, one or two Christian burials and a few anointing.

 Good Friday Typhoon

 The "Good Friday Typhoon" hit the atoll in 1907, which killed 473 throughout the Caroline Islands.
-The SMS Planet was dispatched by the Germans to Ulithi for emergency food and relief, and eventually evacuated 114 residents to Yap.
+SMS Planet was dispatched by the Germans to Ulithi for emergency food and relief, and eventually evacuated 114 residents to Yap.
 German authorities were caught unaware of how to respond to the disaster, and received much criticism for handling of the evacuation.

 Japanese administration

 The atoll was peacefully occupied in 1914 by Japan at the outset of the First World War.
 Japan was given a mandate to oversee the territory in 1920 by the League of Nations.
 Under the Japanese occupation, businessmen and soldiers eroded the traditional political system in Ulithi, with the authority of local chiefs ignored.
 This began a steady decline in the customs and individual culture of the people of Ulithi.
 The presence of the Catholic church was reinforced by the Japanese, who allowed the continued efforts of conversion to go on, further eroding the indigenous culture.
-By 1941, two-thousand (out of 3,000) residents had been converted to Christianity.
+By 1941, 2,000 (out of 3,000) residents had been converted to Christianity.